*Updated on 9/6/21*

-I would consider editing to be the phase that happens once you seriously begin considering getting your manuscript ready for publication.
+Editing is the phase that happens once you seriously begin considering getting your manuscript ready for publication.
 We're talking the stage that occurs after numerous amounts of drafts have passed, not after draft one.
 This step occurs when nothing else needs to be revised in your book.
 Meaning that you don't have another draft planned after this one.
 This is THE draft.
 You've worked through your major issues and are now looking to smooth and polish to make sure that everything you wrote is consistent, correct, and connects.

 1) Give Your Manuscript Time to Breathe

 One of the most vital things you can do for the health of your manuscript is give it time to age.
 Once you're finished writing your draft for the last time, hold off on the urge to immediately dive into edits.
-The amount of time you let it "rest" is up to you, but I tend to believe that a week or longer works wonders.
+The amount of time you let it "rest" is up to you, but a week or longer works wonders.
 Essentially you've spent so much time with your own writing that you become immune to your own mistakes.
 Taking a step back and allowing some separation gives your mind time to forget some of the finer details so that when you do pick it up again, it's almost like reading it for the first time.
 It's the closest you'll ever get to a genuine reader experience and that can help you see things more clearly in the long run.

 2) Read It Out Loud